aljeks/air-quality-and-asthma/README.md

 # air-quality-and-asthma

+### Problem description

+Problem is described in README with enough context, so it's clear what the problem is and how the solution will be used

 ML project - model of air quality data with prediction of asthma prevalence based on data for all counties of USA

 Two datasets are merged in this project "Air Quality" and "Asthma prevalence"